Characterisation of Laser Wakefield Acceleration Efficiency with Octave Spanning Near-IR Spectrum Measurements

 Intense laser pulses can drive compact plasma-based electron accelerators using a process known as Laser WakeField Acceleration (LWFA).
 As the laser pulse propagates through a plasma, it drives electron oscillations that produce large electrostatic fields, typically of order \unit[100]{GV/m}.
 LWFA has been successfully used to accelerate electrons to \unit[$>1$]{GeV} energy levels over interaction distances on the order of a centimeter \cite{Leemans2006NP, Kneip2009PRL, Clayton2010PRL, Wang2013NC, Leemans2014PRL, Gonsalves2019PRL}.
 A crucial consideration for LWFAs is the efficiency of energy transfer from the laser to the accelerated particle bunch.
 In radio-frequency (RF) linear accelerators, efficient operation is achieved by storing the drive energy in a high quality-factor cavity, which is then extracted by multiple electron beams in a bunch train.
 In high-amplitude plasma-accelerators non-linearities eventually damp out the plasma oscillations and so high efficiency energy transfer must be achieved within a relatively small number of plasma oscillation periods.

+In plasma accelerators, the driver energy is converted to the accelerating fields via the plasma response so that the total efficiency of the accelerator can be broken down as $\eta = \left(\eta_{\mathrm{AC}\rightarrow\mathrm{driver}} \right) \cdot \left(\eta_{\mathrm{driver}\rightarrow\mathrm{plasma}} \right)\cdot \left(\eta_{\mathrm{plasma}\rightarrow\mathrm{beam}}\right)$, where the last term, from here on abbreviated as $\eta_b$, is the extraction efficiency.
 In beam-driven plasma wakefield acceleration (PWFA), the extraction efficiency is simply calculated as the ratio of the energy gained by the witness beam, to the energy lost by the driver.
 Using this measure, an efficiency of $>30$\% has been observed experimentally \cite{Litos2014N}.
 In LWFA, energy transfer to the plasma wakefield occurs through redshifting of the driving laser pulse, and so can be determined from spectral measurement of the post-interaction laser pulse \cite{Esarey2009RMP,Shiraishi2013POP}.
 Combined with measurement of the accelerated electron beam spectrum, it is possible to simultaneously diagnose the efficiency with which the laser excites the plasma wakefield, and the efficiency with which the electron beam extracts that energy.
 Higher-order laser modes that are not guided in a central filament will not drive strong plasma waves and therefore do not transfer significant energy to the wake \cite{Vieira2012PPCF}.
-Consequently, the `extraction efficiency' for LWFA only includes energy transfer from the guided, and therefore redshifted, laser mode.
-Measuring the electron beam properties and the input laser energy alone does not provide enough information to infer this quantity.
+Consequently, the extraction efficiency for LWFA only includes energy transfer from the guided, and therefore redshifted, laser mode.

 Regardless of the nature of the driver, 100\% extraction efficiency would require that the wake of the witness beam perfectly cancels the plasma wake generated by the driver.
 With a suitably chosen trapezoidal electron beam current profile \cite{Katsouleas1987}, the accelerating field over the electron bunch can be kept constant at $E_z(\xi_S)$ where $\xi_S$ is the location of the head of the electron bunch in the co-moving frame $\xi = z-ct$.
 Doing so allows for simultaneous high plasma wake extraction efficiency and low energy spread for the accelerated beam in linear \cite{Katsouleas1987} or non-linear blowout \cite{Gordienko2005POP,Lu2007PRSTAB,Tzoufras2008PRL} regimes.
 If dephasing occurs, then this ideal beam-loading condition can not be maintained, leading to increased energy spread and lower overall efficiency.
 Any modification to the wakefield amplitude, i.e. as the laser evolves, will affect both the ideal beam-loading condition and the dephasing rate.